KhronosGroup/glTF-Asset-Generator/CONTRIBUTING_GUIDE.md

 ### Readme Tips
 + Models will be listed in the readme in the order they are created in code.
 + Property names and values as listed in the readme are formatted by the [ReadmeStringHelper](Source/ReadmeStringHelper.cs) class, which adds spaces, fixes capitalization, and converts values into strings.
++ Use `":white_check_mark:"` :white_check_mark: to show that something is enabled or has a positive result.
+Use `":x:"` :x: to show something is disabled or has a negative result.
++ When including images in a table, use a thumbnail that is the size the image is expected to be viewed at, and link it to a full-size image.
+This avoids issues with images being stretched.

 ### Readme Template
 ```